MannemSrinivasaRao/InmarContactManagement69/readme.txt

-->The dashboard page will be opened after login to the website ->There there are links that shift our pages to respective ones ->For each html file there is respective php pages
+->The dashboard page will be opened after login to the website ->There there are links that shift our pages to respective ones ->For each html file there is respective php pages ->For each page there is form that connects to the database in xampp